BMT Survivorship Program

 Services are individualized based on your previous treatments, but can include:

 - Discussion of recent medical history and cancer treatment effects

 - Discussion of lifestyle issues, including sun protection, exercise, and nutrition

 - Assessment to detect recurrence of cancer, or appearance of secondary cancers that have a higher rate among BMT patients

 - Meeting with a social worker for emotional or social challenges

 If any follow-up treatment is necessary, we can coordinate with your primary physician and/or medical oncologist.

 A support group can help patients deal with the difficulties and stresses of post-transplant life.
 Moores Cancer Center offers a quarterly support group with a different discussion topic each meeting to help survivors and their families adjust to life after treatment and learn about available services.
-If you are interesting in recieving e-mails about our transplant survivorship group meetings, call 858-822-6600 for more information.
+If you are interesting in receiving e-mails about our transplant survivorship group meetings, call 858-822-6600 for more information.

 Physical activity is important in maintaining strength and can decrease fatigue.
 We encourage our patients to regularly participate in gentle exercise prior, during and after stem cell transplantation.
 Use the Prescription for Exercise documents below as a guideline.
 Check with your doctor before starting the exercise and if you have any concerns.